reeceawalsh/reeceawalsh/README.md

 - :seedling: Currently completing https://threejs-journey.com.

-- :zap: Currently interested in Unit Testing and Database Management.
+- :zap: Currently interested in Robotics.

 - :mailbox: I'm looking forward to connecting with you.